typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 Take a look to `transmit`, observe that both input and output actions are encapsulated in their own `IO` instances.
 Being `IO` a monad, we can sequence them using a for-comprehension to create another `IO`.
-The for-comprehension loops as long as the call to `read()` does not return a negative value, by means of recursive calls.
-But `IO` is stack safe, so we are not concerned about stack overflow issues.
+The for-comprehension loops as long as the call to `read()` does not return a negative value that would signal the end of the stream has been reached.
+It uses recursive calls to `transmit` but `IO` is stack safe, so we are not concerned about stack overflow issues.
 At each iteration we increase the counter `acc` with the amount of bytes read at that iteration.

 We are making progress, and already have a version of `copy` that can be used.
 If any exception is raised when `transfer` is running, then the streams will be